-1 Introduction
+8.1 Introduction

-UERY-BY-KEYWORD is the paradigm on which machinebased text search is still based.
-Elaborating on the success of text-based search engines, query-by-keyword also gains momentum in multimedia retrieval.
-For multimedia archives, it is hard to achieve access, however, when based on text alone.
+Query-by-keyword is the paradigm on which machine-based text search is still based.
+Elaborating on the success of text-based search engines, queryby-keyword also gains momentum in multimedia retrieval.
+For multimedia archives it is hard to achieve access, however, when based on text alone.
 Multimodal indexing is essential for effective access to video archives.
-For the automatic detection of specific concepts, the state-of-the-art has produced sophisticated and specialized indexing methods, see our previous work [1] and the work of Naphade and Huang [2] for an overview.
-Other than their textual counterparts, generic methods for semantic indexing in multimedia are neither generally available nor scalable in their computational needs nor robust in their performance.
+For the automatic detection of specific concepts, the state-of-the-art has produced sophisticated and specialized indexing methods.
+Other than their textual counterparts, generic methods for semantic indexing in multimedia are neither generally available, nor scalable in their computational needs, nor robust in their performance.
 As a consequence, semantic access to multimedia archives is still limited.
 Therefore, there is a case to be made for a new approach to semantic video indexing.

-The main problem for any semantic video indexing approach is the semantic gap between data representation and their interpretation by humans, as identified by Smeulders et al. [3].
-In efforts to reduce the semantic gap, many video indexing approaches focus on specific semantic concepts with a small intraclass and large interclass variability of content.
-Typical concepts and their detectors are sunsets by Smith and Chang [4] and the work by Zhang et al. on news anchors [5].
-These concepts have become icons for
+The main problem for any semantic video indexing approach is the semantic gap between data representation and their interpretation by humans, as identified by Smeulders et al. [32].
+In efforts to reduce the semantic gap, many video indexing approaches focus on specific semantic concepts with a small intra-class and large inter-class variability of content.
+Typical concepts and their detectors are sunsets by Smith and Chang [33] and the work by Zhang et al. on news anchors [43].
+These concepts have become icons for video indexing.
+Although they have aided in achieving progress, this approach is limited when considering the plethora of concepts waiting to be detected.
+It is simply impossible to bridge the semantic gap by designing a tailor-made solution for each concept.